 In a free market – an economy not controlled by politicians – every individual would be free to do whatever they wanted, as long as they didn’t physically harm a person or damage or steal their property (murder, rape, auto theft, etc.) Without government officials distorting the economy, any person would be free to market their product or service to whomever they wanted.
 Technically, this would mean that discrimination would be legal.
 ‘Discrimination’ has become associated with evil and bigotry.
 This behavior is extremely common, though.
 In fact, we are all probably guilty of discriminating against many individuals.

-If you investigate the dating history of each individual in the US, you would likely find that nearly everybody has a preference for a prospective partner.
+If you investigated the dating history of each individual human, you would likely find that nearly everybody has a specific bias when selecting their prospective partners.
 The same might be true for business partners and customers.
 When you choose to drink coffee from Starbucks, you are essentially discriminating against the Dunkin Donuts franchise.
 When you buy a Ford, you are punishing Chevrolet!
 When you use Facebook to target Ravens fans to sell products from your ‘Purple & Gold’ online store, you are discriminating against the great fans that comprise ‘Patriot Nation’ and you are insulting the Seahawks’ 12th man!
 When you vote for the Democratic candidates down the entire ballot, you are essentially discriminating against the Republican and Libertarian parties and their candidates and voters.
 It may sound silly, but ‘discrimination’ is inherent in every choice made by every individual.
-In order to abolish all discrimination, all choices would have to be abolished.
+Abolishing discrimination would necessarily eliminate choice and freedom.